The decentralized, open, free and universal Web is under threat.

 We promote the right to an affordable, universal and uncensored Web through research, advocacy and campaigning as well as technical innovation.

-Our just-launched Web Index measures how well different countries around the world are harnessing the benefits of an open and universal Web.
+Our Web Index, first launched in 2012, measures how well different countries around the world are harnessing the benefits of an open and universal Web.

 Current projects include: Alliance for Affordable Internet, The Web Index